MetaMask/metamask-docs/snaps/reference/keyring-api/account-management/index.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Keyring Client API
+# Account Management API

-Dapps can communicate with [account management Snaps](../../../features/custom-evm-accounts/index.md) using the Keyring Client API.
+Dapps can communicate with [account management Snaps](../../../features/custom-evm-accounts/index.md) using the Account Management API.
 The dapp must be [allowed to call each method](../../../features/custom-evm-accounts/security.md#limit-the-methods-exposed-to-dapps).